LordGolias/antistasi/README.md

 ## Distributed execution

-This mission has parts (missions and locations) that can be run by any client independently.
+This mission has parts (`spawn`s, see below) that can be run by any client.
 For these parts, the server acts as a scheduler and load balancer and each client (headless or not) acts as a worker.
 Clients send their FPS rate to the server, `AS_scheduler_fnc_sendStatus`, and the server